AnuragDahal/blackcoffer/Readme.md

 ## Overview

 This project is part of the internship task at Blackcoffer.
 The project is divided into backend and frontend components.
+The backend is written in python using popular library called flask and the frontend is just a basic frontend written in React

 ## Installations

 ### Backend